cristianmercado19/black-door-chat/README.md

 As a part of my research, I have developed this project called **Black Door Chat**.

+## Hosted Client

+Although no host is required, you could access the angular-client-version in: [http://black-door-chat.smart-bricks.net](http://black-door-chat.smart-bricks.net).

 ## Video demo

 Do you wanna see that in action, check the [video](https://github.com/cristianmercado19/black-door-chat/blob/master/media/BlackDoorChat.webm?raw=true):</br>